Frequently Asked Questions related to admission to the Nursing program

 When will the blended program start and end?
 The blended program will start and end on the same dates as the traditional program.
 The ADN program begins at the end of June and ends the first week in May each year.

 How often are clinicals held?
 Where are the clinicals located?
-Students will be required to attend clinicals two days per week at designated clinical sites.
+Students will be required to attend clinicals several days per week at designated clinical sites.
 Students in both the traditional and blended programs will attend clinicals together at the same sites.
 Clinical student groups will be comprised of a mix of students in the traditional and blended programs.
 Presently, students travel to a variety of facilities for clinicals including (but not limited to) Iowa Falls, Mason City, Marshalltown, Des Moines and other facilities as assigned.
 In addition, all students will be required to complete a preceptorship at the end of the program.

 Is your blended program accredited?
 Yes, the blended program meets the same accreditation standards as our traditional program.